Lucas Elliot Eberl: Work in Canadian arctic

-Eberl visited Canada's arctic where he worked with schoolchildren in the town of Inuvik, Northwest Territories.
+Eberl lived for one year in Canada's arctic where he worked with schoolchildren in the town of Inuvik, Northwest Territories teaching piano and film.
 On occasion he taught a video production class at Samuel Hearne Secondary School and even coached two students to the Territorial Skills Competition held in Yellowknife, Northwest Territories.
 He added to the popularity of filmmaking in the north and encouraged the youth to continue to produce short films.